Ezequiel Duran Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Padres' 3.81 team ERA ranks third among all league pitching staffs.
+- The Padres' 3.78 team ERA ranks second among all MLB pitching staffs.

-- Padres pitchers combine to allow 117 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (117 total, 1.1 per game).

-- In his last appearance on Sunday against the Detroit Tigers, the right-hander went six innings, giving up three earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday, the righty went 4 1/3 innings against the Pittsburgh Pirates, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.